Is grant writing a good career?

 Grant writing has many benefits for those who are interested in the long-term, but it also comes with some downsides that you should know about before jumping in headfirst.
 That’s why I’m here to talk to you about what grant writers do, what they don’t do, how much they make, where they work, and more!

-I worked as a grant writer for 10 years, so I know will walk you through all the ins and outs of grant writing.
+I worked as a grant writer for 10 years, so I know the profession intimately.
+I will walk you through all the ins and outs of grant writing.

 There are 11 things you should absolutely know.
 Let’s dig in!